kyleslugg/NYC-Food-Access-WEBMAP/README.md

 prominent markers of socioeconomic (dis)advantage at the Census Tract level, using data from OpenStreetMap, OpenRouteService, and U.S. Census Bureau American Community Survey 5-Year Estimates of the 2014--2018 vintage.
 Information on process can be found in Jupyter notebooks in the "Notebooks" folder.

+_A more streamlined, static, web-based version of this project is available under the "nyc-food-access-web" folder, as well as at kyleslugg.com/food-access_

 The following packages must be installed to pull, process, and map these data: